Amarna letters: Letters

-These letters, comprising cuneiform tablets written primarily in Akkadian—the regional language of diplomacy for this period—were first discovered around 1887 by local Egyptians who secretly dug most of them from the ruined city of Amarna, and sold them in the antiquities market.
+The letters, comprising cuneiform tablets written primarily in Akkadian—the regional language of diplomacy for this period—were first discovered around 1887 by local Egyptians who secretly dug most of them from the ruined city of Amarna, and sold them in the antiquities market.
 They had originally been stored in an ancient building that archaeologists have since called the Bureau of Correspondence of Pharaoh.
 Once the location where they were found was determined, the ruins were explored for more.
 The first archaeologist who successfully recovered more tablets was Flinders Petrie, who in 1891 and 1892 uncovered 21 fragments. Émile Chassinat, then director of the French Institute for Oriental Archaeology in Cairo, acquired two more tablets in 1903.
 Since Knudtzon's edition, some 24 more tablets, or fragments, have been found, either in Egypt, or identified in the collections of various museums.

 The initial group of letters recovered by local Egyptians have been scattered among museums in Germany, the United Kingdom, Egypt, France, Russia, and the United States: